MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 To prepare your **technician PC (your work PC)**, you need:

+- Windows 11 with the latest updates.
 - Have at least 15 GB of free space for installing the software and for modifying Windows IoT Enterprise images.
-We recommend using Windows 11 with the latest updates.
 - Have [Windows ADK](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed.
 - Have a Windows 11 IoT Enterprise LTSC 2024 ISO.
     [!INCLUDE [Latest LTSC](../../includes/incl-latest-ltsc-release.md)]